opencog/destin/WindowsBuild.md

     Cannot find source file:
     cluster/src/cluster

-Then you forgot to run the git submodule command from the last section.
+Then you forgot to run the git submodule command from the "Using Cygwin Git to get the Destin Source" section.
+You may need to learn how to use the submodule command if you use a different git tool.

+* Click Finish.

 * Click the "Projects" tab button on the left.
     * Under Build Steps section, click the "Details" drop down button on the right.